Xevrac/docs/content/_index.md

 ---
 title: Welcome
 description: A documentation repository containing guides and support articles for the Xevnet community.
-Additionally, it is home to other guides and projects from Xevrac.

 ---

-Welcome to Xevnet_Docs!
+Welcome to Docs!

 A documentation repository containing guides and support articles for the Xevnet community.
-Additionally, it is home to other guides and projects from Xevrac.
 ## Want to see more?

 ---